turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 </style>

 ### Learning Goals
-* Understand that Sass has two syntaxes: SASS and SCSS files
+* Understand that Sass has two syntaxes: SASS and SCSS
-* Understand and apply the basics of Sass to follow the DRY principle
+* Understand and apply the basics of Sass to follow the principles of DRY and KISS
 * Speak to the pros and cons of using a CSS Preprocessor

 ## Vocab